 Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

-Quantifiers are words that express an amount (much, many, few, little, some, any...).
+Quantifiers are words that express quantity (much, many, few, little, some, any...).

-In the TOEIC®, they appear very frequently in Parts 5 and 6, in sentences where you have to choose between several seemingly correct options.
+In the TOEIC®, they appear very frequently in Parts 5 and 6, in sentences where you must choose between several options that seem correct.

-The common mistake: confusing quantifiers for countable nouns (many, few) and uncountable nouns (much, little).
-Just one wrong choice costs you points.
+The common error: confusing quantifiers for countable nouns (many, few) and uncountable nouns (much, little).
+A single wrong choice costs you points.
 These questions appear on every test.

 Countable vs. Uncountable: The TOEIC® Reflex

 A countable noun can take an "s" in the plural: documents, employees, meetings.
-An uncountable noun always stays singular: information, equipment, furniture.
+An uncountable noun always remains singular: information, equipment, furniture.

-For the TOEIC®, the most common uncountable nouns in professional contexts are:
+In the TOEIC®, the most frequent uncountable nouns in professional contexts are:

 Summary Table by Noun Type

 Part 5 loves to present you with four different quantifiers for a single blank.
-Here is how to spot the trap in two seconds.
+Here’s how to spot the trap in two seconds.

 The "Many vs Much" Trap